AlessandroVIV/CinemaChallenge/README.md

 Splitted in groups of 3, we tried to compete against 3 other teams on creating a functional webstite for a cinema with a booking system.
 After 24 hours of work, me and my group won the challenge, bringing home a 50€ Amazon gift card!
+This whole code is not completely mine.
+It also belongs to my other 3 teammates.
+I covered most of the CSS part by adding a slider and by fixing the movies display section.